codeconsortium/CCDNComponentCommonBundle/README.md

 	2. Cycler function, improved row cycler, featuring labels for creating cyclers within cyclers.
 	3. Divide/Ceiling function, divides 2 numbers and runs results through php's Ceil() function.
 	4. Param function returns parameters from app/config/config.yml.
+	5. TruncDot function takes a string, if its longer than specified length, will truncate it & append '...' at the end, otherwise returns the original string.
 2. Various templates.
 3. Various generic CSS files for use across CCDN bundles.
 4. Graphics used in CCDN bundles.